 Changes to the UK’s immigration system means that EU citizens who wish to work in the UK on a short-term basis must now apply for a Temporary Work Visa.

 The types of jobs a person is allowed to take on are limited, and there are several different sub-categories under this route.
 Someone with entry clearance under this route is usually prohibited from working in the role for longer than 12 months.

 To meet the requirements for this type of visa, applicants must have a job offer from a UK employer, who holds a Sponsor Licence.
 If they do not have this, they are not eligible to make an application.
 The sub-categories of this visa type have similar requirements, but they are industry/ sector-focused.

 The sub-category which differs the most is the Youth Mobility Scheme – which allows young people from certain countries to travel to the UK as job seekers, meaning they do not need to meet the same job offer requirement as the other temporary categories.

 You can find out more about this visa category by calling our team on 0121 667 6530.

-We can assist you by advising you on your eligibility, or overseeing your entire case for you.
+We can assist you by advising you on your eligibility, or overseeing your appeal package the entire case for you.
 Get in touch now to find out more.

 Temporary Work Visa categories

-There are different temporary work categories.
+There are different types of T5 temporary work categories.
 The appropriate one for you depends on the kind of work you wish to undertake once you are in the UK.
 These are as follows: